 I remember a conversation years ago with my friend Tere who was talking at length about ‘her house’.
 The more she went on the less I recognised the family chalet she lived in with her husband in Elizondo.
 When I tried to clarify the matter it appeared that the simple and unqualified term ‘mi casa’ referred unambiguously to the house she was born in; a large crumbling run-down farm on the outskirts of Arizkun – NOT the house that she had lived in for the past 30 years.
 Even in ruins, the house’s ghost and influence live on.

-In the summer my guests arrive in Biarritz (our nearest airport) for their Spanish courses and, once they have overcome the idea of flying to France to learn Spanish, they are then thrown into the confusion of thinking that they have arrived on a German course instead!
+In the summer my guests arrive in Biarritz (our nearest airport) for their walking holidays and Spanish courses and, once they have overcome the idea of flying to France to learn Spanish, they are then thrown into the confusion of thinking that they have arrived on a German course instead!
 As we head towards the Spanish/French border and the toothy grimace of the Pyrenees, they encounter a Bavarian-styled landscape of rolling green hills and immense houses with wooden balconies crowded with pink geraniums.
 The important role of these immense Basque houses is reflected in their size and although these diaphanous 3 or 4 storey buildings appear enormous, it is easy to forget that the family living quarters are usually confined to the first floor only.
 Whereas in the UK we often have a series of outlying barns, here the house tends to support the whole farming unit within the one structure.
 The ground floor traditionally housed the stables for the sheep, cows, donkeys and pigs and the top floor was traditionally used for storing the hay, and for drying farm produce such as potatoes, corn, black beans, walnuts, jamon and txistora.

 Although today farming has witnessed a huge decline, and those that continue to farm have moved the animals out to newer out-houses, this is not the case everywhere.
 I remember Sagrario commenting one warm autumn day that it was far too hot in her house.
 Where we would have simply turned down the thermostat, she matter-of-factly went downstairs to take the cows out!
 Albeit a rather smelly affair, the design of the Basque farmhouse exemplifies the perfect eco-heating system where the heat from the animals helps warm the living quarters above, and the hay in the hayloft provides the perfect roof lagging.